 May need to consider additional funds for lobbyist in the future

-RA rep:
+RA rep Jane Erickson:

 Things are quiet now- preparing for the Annual conference, celebrating the 100th anniversary of OT.
 The RA will meet in person at the conference if there is enough business, which will be determined in early January.
 If there isn't, we will meet on line prior to it.

-Reports of Special (committees appointed to exist only until they have completed a specified task) Committees (announced only if such committees are prepared or instructed to report):
+Reports of Special Committees (committees appointed to exist only until they have completed a specified task) (announced only if such committees are prepared or instructed to report):

 Elections-